 A hallmark of a College of Idaho's undergraduate education is the residential campus experience.
 Residents make life- long friendships, connect with classmates, and explore autonomy and healthy decision-making in our residence halls.
 Our upper-class students may discover the thrill of creating a living space that is uniquely theirs in our apartments or rental houses, or they mentor and provide leadership modeling to younger students, as well as carry on the campus traditions that make our community dynamic and unique.
 These residential experiences are a part of our identity as a residential campus, and they lay the foundation for a truly transformative college experience.
-For these reasons, as well as others, the College requires that all students who are under 21 as of September 1st, who are unmarried or without an equivalent partner, and who do not have dependent children, live in campus housing for six semesters (typically three years).
-Exceptions are made on a case by case basis.
-Every effort is made to provide on-campus housing to full-time students who are under 26 years old.
+For these reasons, as well as others, the College requires that all students who are under 21 as of the first day of classes, who are unmarried or without an equivalent partner, and who do not have dependent children, live in campus housing for six semesters (typically three years).
+Every effort is made to provide on-campus housing to full-time undergraduate students who are under 26 years old.
 Other students may live on campus as appropriate space permits.